jbajic/setup-buildifier/README.md

 formatting Bazel's files format checks on Bazel files using [buildifier](https://github.com/bazelbuild/buildtools) checks.
 Works on windows, linux and macOS.

-Buildifier automatically check all the files that carry one of the Bazel's
+Buildifier automatically checks one of the Bazel's files:
-files:
  - `BUILD`
  - `WORKSPACE`
  - `.bzl`